BBCG/epialleleR/README.md

 ## Using the package

-Please read *`epialleleR`* vignettes (`vignettes/epialleleR.html`) or consult the function's help pages for the extensive information on usage, parameters and output values.
+Please read *`epialleleR`* vignettes (`vignette("epialleleR", package="epialleleR")`) or consult the function's help pages for the extensive information on usage, parameters and output values.

 Very brief synopsis: